 - International Student Admission Application - Official High School transcripts official high school transcripts must be sealed and translated to English.
-The college recommends ECE or WES as the evaluation agency but applicants may use any other evaluation agencys should they wish to. - TOEFL score: TOEFL®iBT Minimum score 80. - \\\The TOEFL is not needed if student will be enrolling in the English as a Second Language program (ESL). - · Financial Affidavit of Support.
+The college recommends ECE or WES as the evaluation agency but applicants may use any other evaluation agencys should they wish to. - TOEFL score: TOEFL®iBT Minimum score 65 required. - TOEFL®PBT Minimum score 550 \\\The TOEFL is not needed if student will be enrolling in the English as a Second Language program (ESL). - Financial Affidavit of Support.